memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/where.md

 Operator           | Description
 -------------------|------------
- `a STARTS WITH b` | Returns true if prefix of string a is equal to string b.
+ `a STARTS WITH b` | Returns true if the prefix of string a is equal to string b.
- `a ENDS WITH b`   | Returns true if suffix of string a is equal to string b.
+ `a ENDS WITH b`   | Returns true if the suffix of string a is equal to string b.
  `a CONTAINS b`    | Returns true if some substring of string a is equal to string b.

  ```openCypher